joannapurpich/Pitch/README.md

 -	How neighborhoods are affected by transit shutdown – property value graphic
 -	Segregation in NYC – animated map showing demographic shifts over 100 years
 -	Feature on longstanding business closing – video
--	Explainer on community gardens (how city redevlops empty lots) - search for gardens near you
+-	Explainer on community gardens (how city redevelops empty lots) - search for gardens near you
 -	Crime rate trends by neighborhood - graphic